-Joe Gantt is the Director of Forensics at Lewis & Clark College.
-The 2016-2017 academic year will be his twelfth year as a director and fifth at Lewis & Clark.
-Joe has been involved with forensics for over twenty years, with competition and coaching experience at both the high school and college level.
-He’s also a professor of Exploration & Discovery, Campaign Rhetoric, and Professional and Public Discourse.
+Joe Gantt is the Director of Speech/Debate at Lewis & Clark College.
+The 2020-2021 academic year will be his sixteenth year as a director and ninth at Lewis & Clark.
+Joe has been involved with speech and debate for over twenty-five years, with competition and coaching experience at both the high school and college level.
+He also teaches classes in the Rhetoric & Media Studies department, focusing on argumentation, political rhetoric and rhetorical theory.

 An Interview with Joe Gantt

 What path did you take to being a professor at LC?

 I went to college at Texas Tech University in Lubbock, TX which is also where I’m from.
 I had a brief stopover at Rocky Mountain College in Billings, MT as the Director of Forensics.
 Then, I taught at Texas Tech.
 It was great to work at my alma mater but I had always dreamed of working in the Pacific Northwest and Lewis & Clark was in my mind, that if I could teach there that’d be really great.
 I’d always had teaching sections of 300/400 people at a time and I longed to be able to have the student and faculty interactions that you can have in 20-25 person classes and to be able to work with students who are great, fantastic, and intellectually curious.
 So when this job opened up I moved!
 It was a big adjustment moving from Texas to Portland and moving from a school with 30,000 people to 2,000 but it’s been a great experience.